Skip to main content

 echo "CI passed or was skipped (docs-only change)"

 Branch protection requires ci-status, not ci.
-When the ci job is skipped (docs-only PR), ci-status will run and pass.
-When ci fails, ci-status fails too.
-The gate job is always green or red, never skipped, so branch protection just works.
+When the ci job is skipped on a docs-only PR, ci-status still runs and passes; when ci fails, ci-status fails right alongside it.
+The gate job is always green or red and never skipped, so branch protection just works.

-A related change in the same PR cluster: nx affected was always diffing against main, even for feature branches targeting develop.
-This meant every feature branch CI run compared against main and rebuilt more than necessary.
+A related change rode along in the same PR cluster: nx affected was always diffing against main, even for feature branches targeting develop, so every feature-branch CI run compared against main and rebuilt more than it needed to.

-Third-party Actions are dependencies.
-They can silently break, silently ignore configuration, and silently change behavior between versions.
-For simple file classification logic, shell is more transparent, more debuggable, and has no upstream risk.
-Reserve Actions for when they genuinely reduce complexity — caching, deployment orchestration, multi-platform matrices.
-"Classify files against a list of patterns" is exactly what shell's case does natively.
+Third-party Actions are dependencies, and they can silently break, silently ignore your configuration, and silently change behavior between versions.
+For simple file-classification logic, shell is more transparent, easier to debug, and carries no upstream risk.
+Save the Actions for when they genuinely cut complexity: caching, deployment orchestration, multi-platform matrices.
+"Classify files against a list of patterns" is exactly what shell's case already does natively.